Fast-Trips/fast-trips/doc/source/gettingstarted.rst

 - Conda package manager to manage virtual environments

+or

+- pyenv or virtualenv to manage virtual environment using vanilla Python versions

 To compile from source:

 - **Windows**, `Microsoft Visual C++ Compiler for Python 3.8 <https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019>`_